A. Roger Ekirch

 - Reviewer of manuscripts for commercial and university presses

-- Reviewer of grant proposals for NEH and Wellcome Trust
+- Reviewer of grant proposals for the National Endowment for the Humanities and Wellcome Trust

-- Editorial Boards, Sleep Health: The Journal of the National Sleep Foundation; Clocks & Sleep
+- Editorial Boards, Sleep Health: The Journal of the National Sleep Foundation and Clocks & Sleep

-- B.A.
-Dartmouth College, A.B., Cum Laude, Highest Distinction in History, Rufus Choate Scholar, 1972
+- A.B., Dartmouth College, Highest Distinction in History, Rufus Choate Scholar, 1972

 Awards and Honors

-CLAHS Award for Excellence in Research and Creative Scholarship, 2015, 2009
+Award for Excellence in Research and Creative Scholarship, College of Liberal Arts and Human Sciences, 2015, 2009

 National Endowment for the Humanities Fellow, 2013-14, 1992-93, 1986-87, 1982-83